-Jimmy Lee Creek Loop is short native bushwalk right on the edge of Richmond.
-The track begins on Hill Street and heads up Jimmy Lee Creek gully, climbing to Grassy Saddle (230 m) halfway up Barnicoat Range, before dropping down into Will’s Gully and back to Hill Street.
+Jimmy Lee Creek Loop is short native bush walk right on the edge of Richmond.
+The track begins on Hill Street and heads up Jimmy Lee Creek gully, climbing to Grassy Saddle (230 m) halfway up Barnicoat Range, before dropping down into Will’s Gully and returning to Hill Street.

 The track reaches an intersection with Cypress Road (a forestry road that connects to Dellside Reserve) where the alternative loop connects back to the main track.
 Go up the steps that continue up the gully to a historic dam (which is said to have supplied water to Maurice Brown’s farm).
-Soon after you will reach some mossy wooden markers that signal a left-hand turnoff to a rough scout track that continues up the gully to the top of the range just west of Richmond Hill.
+Soon after you will reach some mossy wooden markers that signal a left-hand turnoff to a rough scout track that continues up the gully to the top of the range.

 From Grassy Saddle the track zig-zags down into Will’s Gully through native tree plantings, and then goes down Fossil Steps and crosses Hart Creek.
-The track climbs up the side of the gully away from the creek and heads straight down to Hill Street.
+The track climbs up the side of the gully above the creek and heads straight down to Hill Street.

 KB Rickerby (2015) Richmond Hills (Dellside Reserve), Jimmy Lee Creek & Wills Gully, a Tasman District Council Publication.